-The CO₂ emissions from your journey are then calculated based on the duration and distance of your journey.
+The CO₂ emissions from your journey are then calculated based on the distance of your journey.
 The calculated amount is then automatically added to your ticket price.
-Your environmental contribution is approximately 1–3% of your original travel price.
-Your donation will be invested in a certified climate protection project in accordance with international environmental standards.
+Your environmental contribution is usually approximately 1–3% of your original travel price.P.S.
+Of course, we compensate 100% of our own business-related travels! #WalktheTalk”.

 75% of your climate contribution are used to fully compensate the emissions associated with the trip by financing fuel-efficient cookstoves in rural Rwanda.
 The remaining 25% flow into the “Future of Mobility Fund” set up together by FlixBus and atmosfair, to drive sustainable mobility and decarbonization in the cities and communities where we operate.
 Here your donation helps to take emerging carbon-neutral technologies out of the lab and onto the road for real impact.
 You will also support local communities, NGOs and volunteer groups to make eco-friendly living choices accessible to everyone.
 Worldwide more than 6.5% of our passengers choose to make such climate contributions and ride on carbon neutral journeys with us.